 - Most immigrants in California are working-age adults.

-Eight of every ten immigrants (80%) in California are working-age adults (age 18 to 64), compared to four of every seven (57%) US-born California residents.
+About eight in every ten immigrants (79%) in California are working-age adults (age 18 to 64), compared to less than six in ten (57%) US-born California residents.
 This means that more than a third (34%) of working-age adults in the state are immigrants.

 - California’s immigrants have both very low and very high levels of education.

-In 2015, 34% of California’s immigrants age 25 and older had not completed high school, compared with 8% of US-born California residents.
-Twenty-eight percent of California’s foreign-born residents had attained at least a bachelor’s degree, compared to 35% of US-born residents.
-Foreign-born residents accounted for 71% of state residents without a high school diploma and 31% of college-educated residents.
+In 2016, 34% of California’s immigrants age 25 and older had not completed high school, compared with 8% of US-born California residents.
+Twenty-eight percent of California’s foreign-born residents had attained at least a bachelor’s degree, compared to 36% of US-born residents.
+Foreign-born residents accounted for 72% of state residents without a high school diploma and 31% of college-educated residents.
 But recent immigrants and immigrants from Asia tend to have very high levels of educational attainment.
-More than half (52%) of foreign-born residents who came to the state between 2011 and 2015—and 58% of those who came from Asia—had attained at least a bachelor’s degree.
+About half (49%) of foreign-born residents who came to the state between 2012 and 2016—and 56% of those who came from Asia—have at least a bachelor’s degree.

-- Immigrants are as likely to be working as the US-born—but they make less money.
+- Immigrants and US-born residents are equally likely to work—but immigrants make less money.

-California’s foreign-born residents are about as likely to be in the labor force as are US-born residents: in 2015, 64% of immigrants were in the labor force, compared to 63% of the US-born.
-They are also slightly more likely to be employed (60% compared to 58%).
-However, the median income in 2015 for households with foreign-born householders was 14.8% lower than that for households with US-born householders ($52,850 compared to $62,042).
-Foreign-born residents are also about as likely as US-born residents to live in poverty (17% and 16%, respectively).
+California’s foreign-born residents are about as likely to be in the labor force—either working or looking for work—as US-born residents: in 2016, 64% of immigrants were in the labor force, compared to 63% of US-born residents.
+Immigrants are also slightly more likely to be employed (61% compared to 58%).
+However, among families with foreign-born heads of household, the median income in 2016 was 24% lower than that of families with US-born heads of household ($60,100 compared to $79,000).
+Foreign-born residents are about as likely as US-born residents to live in poverty (17% and 16%, respectively).

-Sources: American Community Survey and Decennial Census data from US Census Bureau and IPUMS: Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
-Integrated Public Use Microdata Series: Version 6.0 (University of Minnesota 2015); Center for Migration Studies.
+Sources: American Community Survey and decennial census data from the US Census Bureau and IPUMS; Ruggles, Steven, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek, Integrated Public Use Microdata Series: Version 6.0 (University of Minnesota 2015); State-Level Unauthorized Population and Eligible-to-Naturalize Estimates (Center for Migration Studies 2016).